 I recently discussed a potential business with an enterprising friend.
-She wants to sell handcrafted products on Etsy as a source of alternative income.
-Personally, I am not the kind that discourages any type of income, but this story will highlight some of the intricacies and pitfalls that you may face on your income streams building journey.
+She wanted to sell handcrafted products on Etsy to make some extra income on the side.
+I think making income from a side hustle is a great idea.
+Personally, I am not the kind that discourages any type of income, but I want to highlight some pitfalls that you may face on your income building journey.

 The Scalability Issues